koraytugay/koraytugay.github.io/content/spring/spring-developer-exam.md

 ### Bean Scopes
 Default scope for beans in Spring is singleton.
 Unless otherwise declared, all beans are by default singletons.
 A singleton bean is created when the application is bootstrapped, and is managed by Spring until the application is shutdown.

+### Profiles
+A profile is a logical group of bean definitions that is registered within the Spring container when the profile is active.
+Profiles can also group property files or property values that are supposed to be active only when the profile is active.